elisiondesign/multilanguage-nuxt/README.md

   * sitemap link generation with regards to mutlilanguage content

-This module is heavily inspired by the [nuxt-i18n](https://github.com/nuxt-community/nuxt-i18n) module for internalization, but several additional options that are mainly aimed at maximizing the SEO and page rank score.
-While some functions are the same or similar, there are many that are not present in this module (and vice versa).
+This module is heavily inspired by the [nuxt-i18n](https://github.com/nuxt-community/nuxt-i18n) module for internalization, but provides several additional options that are mainly aimed at maximizing SEO and the page rank score.
+While some features are the same or similar, there are many that are not present in this module (and vice versa).
 As a rule of thumb, if you need more options, support of multiple domains, lazyloading or overriding options from inside the components, you should opt for the nuxt-i18n module.
 However, if your main focus is the SEO, this module is likely the choice.